 Design + Innovation Club provides regular instruction in design thinking and innovation frameworks at our weekly club meetings, experiential learning opportunities through speakers, career treks, and much more.

 Yale SOM & Beyond

 The D+I club provides instruction throughout the year via our regular club meetings, providing a curriculum built around small projects and workshops.
-We also host design 'deep dives,' providing a compressed start-to-finish design sprint experience.

 Our curriculum is designed to welcome all SOM students, from the curious beginners to those seeking more intensive experiential learning opportunities to hone their skills and assemble a portfolio of work.
 Drop in at any point in the year to develop your expertise.

 We value opportunities to hear from practitioners across all fields who are applying design principles and innovative thinking to their roles, and we seek to create experiences that allow students to practice the skills we teach.
 Our favorite speakers have spanned industries and roles, including:

 > Government Organizations

 Career treks and company visits